rustamft/notesFT/README.md

 # notesFT
-A simple notes app that stores each note as a text file for easy syncing between devices, e.g. using Syncthing.
+A simple notes app that stores each note as a text note for easy syncing between devices, e.g. using Syncthing.